Sunny Cheung: Legislative Council bid

 On 18 June 2020, Cheung announced his intention to run in the Hong Kong legislative election for the Kowloon West constituency.
 In July, he contested in the pro-democracy primaries and emerged as the runner-up behind Jimmy Sham of the League of Social Democrats (LSD).
 Cheung received 16,992 votes, which represented 20.97% of the electorate, and secured himself a nomination spot in the general election.
 He was one of the pro-democracy candidates who received letters from electoral officers on his positions on the national security law, before the general election was postponed to 2021.

-Exile
+Relocating to the United States

-In August 2020, Cheung reportedly fled to the United Kingdom out of an imminent arrest warrant against him.
+In August 2020, Cheung reportedly moved to the United Kingdom out of an imminent arrest warrant against him.
 The Chinese government warned the British government against hosting Cheung and warned it about offering asylum to other pro-democracy activists.
 China said the UK was hosting "anti-China" forces after Cheung allegedly planned pro-democracy rallies.

 On 15 September 2020, Cheung posted on social media that he had effectively left Hong Kong, though he did not say where he had fled to out of "security and strategic concerns".

 On 16 August 2021, Cheung disclosed on his Facebook page that he is seeking asylum in the United States.